 Fax: (08) 8457 1575

 Good governance practices are essential for any organisation to be able to function effectively.
-The Office for Recreation and Sport is committed to working with state sport and active recreation organisations to develop and pursue a philosophy of good governance and continuous improvement.
-The Office for Recreation and Sport works with organisations to achieve best-practice governance, management and human resource structures, and the processes required to create a high-performing organisation.
+The Office for Recreation, Sport and Racing is committed to working with state sport and active recreation organisations to develop and pursue a philosophy of good governance and continuous improvement.
+The Recreation, Sport and Racing works with organisations to achieve best-practice governance, management and human resource structures, and the processes required to create a high-performing organisation.

 Governance Principles - A good practice guide for sporting organisations assists Board/Committee members, chief executive officers and managers of sporting organisations to develop, implement and maintain a robust system of governance to suit the particular circumstances of their sport.

 Governance Principles for SA Sport (PDF, 1084 KB)

 It is important for new Board and Committee members to know about the workings of the organisation and their responsibilities as a Board or Committee member.
 It is good practice to provide a structured, comprehensive and practical orientation to the activities, policies and structure of the organisation.
 These comprehensive Induction Essentials Packs have been developed to assist organisations to induct new board or committee members.

 The overarching documents that outlines the role and authority of the Board or Committee is the Constitution and any underpinning governance policies, regulations or bylaws.
 If you are intending to review your constitution, the Office for Recreation, Sport and Racing has developed template constitutions to assist with the process.

 Board Director Exit – survey or interview

 When a director has completed their time on your Board you may consider undertaking a process to understand their experience on your board, areas for improvement and to celebrate the contributions that individual has made to your sport.
 This is suitable for a director who is staying within the sport in another role as well as those that are leaving your organisation.